 Even if all the conditions are covered, you gave the proper notice, you deep cleaned the whole place and paid all the rent and bills, a landlord might still not want to give you your money back because he’s a fraud.
 And, that’s more common than you might think.
 So, how to get your deposit back from a landlord who wants to bilk you?

 - Know your rights.
 You signed a contract and you’ve kept your end of the bargain.
 There isn’t a valid reason for the landlord to make any claims.
-Speak with an attorney, even if you don’t want to hire one, just to make sure you’re on the right side of law.
+Speak with an attorney, even if you don’t want to hire one, just to make sure you’re on the right side of the law.

 - Raise a fuss.
 Sometimes it’s enough to get your money back.
 But make sure you are well mannered.
 Profanity will only distance you from your goal.
 Try to reason with him in a civilized manner.

 - Take your landlord to small claims court.
-If you decide to persist, you always have this option, but bear in mind that even if you win, the hassle might not be worth the returned money, especially if the amount you’ll be getting will already be less than the primary sum.
+If you decide to persist, you always have this option but bear in mind that even if you win, the hassle might not be worth the returned money, especially if the amount you’ll be getting will already be less than the primary sum.

 - Publicize your experience.
 No matter if you get your money back, or not, make sure to expose the landlord for his wrongdoings.
-Internet can offer you lots of places to do so, and you will warn future tenants.
+The Internet can offer you lots of places to do so, and you will warn future tenants.

 Deposit Protection Scheme

 Since these kinds of frauds with landlords happen a lot, which is why deposit protection services have surfaced in the UK.
-They resolve disputes between landlord and tenants, and make sure no injustice goes unpunished.
+They resolve disputes between landlord and tenants and make sure no injustice goes unpunished.

-The deposit protection scheme will make sure everything on your tenant agreement is fulfilled, and you must prove the property is not damaged (the inventory list comes in handy then), and that you have paid your rent and bills.
+The deposit protection scheme will make sure everything on your tenancy agreement is fulfilled, and you must prove the property is not damaged (the inventory list comes in handy then), and that you have paid your rent and bills.

 For more information, check out the deposit protection law on the Official UK Government Website.